 - Conversion / Goal Completion data – Conversion/Goal Completion data help you track actions by your website user, and are commonly used to track conversions or form fills on your website.
 This is very helpful as it allows you to see if your website is hitting its target objectives.
 For example, if you are an E-commerce business – your website needs to be tracking sales.
 Similarly, if you are a leads based business, contact forms will need a goal completion to be added to them too.
 Goals are found in a slightly different area of Google Analytics – you can find goal completions in the left-hand column, under conversions.

-If you would like any help in making your digital marketing campaigns reach their full potential, or even to understand how your website is performing – please contact a member of our team at email@example.com
+If you would like any help in making your digital marketing campaigns reach their full potential, or even to understand how your website is performing – feel free to message us via our contact form or email us at email@example.com